 Building Automation Systems or Direct Digital Controls Learning – HVAC Building Automation Systems (BAS) or Direct Digital Controls (DDC) is pretty much one in the same.
 Basically described BAS and DDC is combining air conditioning, heating, ventilation, lighting, electrical loads, security systems, and life and safety systems to a computer and complex algorithms for better control over the systems and to offer higher efficiency levels that could not otherwise be achieved without computer control.
 The are many different opportunities inside the BAS or DDC field but you have to start somewhere.
 Commercial HVAC Technicians and Electricians are commonly hired into positions as DDC or BAS technicians and BAS and DDC installers.
 Where do you begin if you want to get into the field of HVAC BAS and DDC

-Heat Pump Frost and Ice Build Up – Hi.
+Heat Pump Frost Ice Buildup.
+Hi.
 I noticed my that one of my outside heat pump condensing units was laboring throughout the night.
 This morning I found ice frost buildup on the heat pump condenser fins.
 I live in Tucson, Az.
 It has been colder than normal (below freezing) with a bit more moisture in the air than usual as of late.
 Can you please tell me what causes this frost ice buildup, and how I go about rectifying?
 Does this mean that the condenser pump is shot?
 I’m originally from the Midwest, and have never experienced this before.
 What should I be doing?
 Thank you for your help. (more…)

-I’m not sure how many HVAC technicians have heard of on the job horror stories no matter the job was commercial or residential but I am certain they have happened as I have heard of these horror stories happening to others and occasionally, almost to me.
+HVAC Fire Safety - I’m not sure how many HVAC technicians have heard of on the job horror stories no matter the job was commercial or residential but I am certain they have happened as I have heard of these horror stories happening to others and occasionally, almost to me.
 Whether you have ever heard of it happening to others or even if it has happened to you it is important that we remain forever vigilant when it comes to fire safety on the job especially when we are constantly using fire as a part of our job especially for silver soldering (brazing), soft soldering, or even when we are working on gas or oil boilers or furnaces.
 Here is an account of a few things that I’ve personally experienced and the lessons learned from these occurrences. (more…)